Spanish IV Tutorial: Basic Phrases, Vocabulary and Grammar

 79. Infinitives followed by Prepositions ![]()

-The following verbs require a, de, en or con when followed by another infinitive, although the preposition is not always translated into English.
+The following verbs require a, de, en or con before an infinitive:

 to become used to to learn to to dare to to help to begin to to invite to to decide to to devote oneself to to begin to to teach to to invite to go to to refuse to to persuade to to begin to to refuse to to resign oneself to to resist to resolve to to come to to return to |